Scalable Cost-Aware Multi-Way Influence Maximization

+Aiming to efficiently solve the multi-way influence maximization with more sophisticated real settings, we systematically explore various heuristics, including \emph{Social Influence Pruning} (SIP) and \emph{Adaptive Budget Allocation} (ABA), to design our algorithm \emph{Intermediate Seeds Selection with Budget Allocation} (ISSBA).
+The idea of SIP is to incrementally construct the best seed set by maintaining a number of intermediate subsets.
+Therefore, by iteratively expanding the best intermediate seed sets from the subsets obtained in previous iterations, SIP finds seed sets with good quality efficiently.
+Also, we prove the performance bound of the proposed algorithm is $1/2$.
+On the other hand, given the upper bound of the budget for each advertising way, ABA efficiently calculates the optimal budget for each advertising way via dynamic programming.

+The contribution of this paper is listed as follows. \begin{itemize} \item We formulate a new optimization problem, namely CAMAIX, to consider the multi-way influence maximization with a sophisticated cost model, which is $\#P$-hard.
+To the best of the our knowledge, there is no real system or existing work in the literature that efficiently addresses the issue of multi-way influence maximization based on real settings.

-\begin{itemize} \item We will propose a new recommendation framework, namely RoyalRoad, to facilitate the recommendation system for helping user evolve from an amateur to an expert. \item We design Algorithms to find the matching paths solution with an approximation ratio.
-Experimental results demonstrate that RoyalRoad outperforms baseline solution both in solution quality and running time \item Experimental results show that RoyalRoad outperforms the other state-of-the-art recommendation systems.
+\item We design Algorithm \emph{ISSBA} to find the solution to CAMAIX with an approximation ratio.
+Experimental results demonstrate that the solution returned by \emph{ISSBA} it perform the baseline algorithms in both solution quality and execution time on the large-scale datasets. \end{itemize}